DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 <img width="955" height="865" alt="image" src="https://github.com/user-attachments/assets/255eeffe-d65d-4b26-9d8b-315a294ab1e9" />

-3. Simulate the Attack: Acting like the adversary.
+#### 3. Simulate the Attack:

-Open a new tab and navigate back to your Key Vault (kv-secureapp-...).
+Open a new tab and navigate back to your Key Vault.

 Go to Secrets under Objects and click your DB-Password secret.

 Click the current version, then click Show Secret Value.

-This action generates the exact SecretGet event your new Sentinel rule is actively looking for.
+This action generates the SecretGet event your new Sentinel rule is actively looking for.

 <img width="957" height="866" alt="image" src="https://github.com/user-attachments/assets/dbd8e552-122e-44a3-b542-23bfe180ce65" />

-4. Investigate and Close the Incident: Working the SOC queue.
+#### 4. Investigate and Close the Incident:

 Go back to your Microsoft Sentinel tab.

 In the left menu, under Threat management, click Incidents.

-Wait a few minutes (hit the refresh button occasionally).
+Wait a few minutes.

-Your Key Vault Secret Accessed incident will appear in the queue.Click on the incident to open the details pane on the right.
+Your Key Vault Secret Accessed incident will appear in the queue.

+Click on the incident to open the details pane on the right.

 Click View full details.